hyperglyph/hyperglyph/spec/glyph_data.rst

   * values is a list of unicode names
 - content is nil object

-forms map to functions with arguments. when submitting a form, the arguments are encoded as a list, in the order given.
+forms map to functions with arguments. when submitting a form, the arguments are encoded as a list, in the order given in the 'values' attribute.

 resource
 --------